Learning RGB-D Feature Embeddings for Unseen Object Instance Segmentation: Experiments

 \subsection{Effect of the Two-stage Clustering Algorithm}

 We investigate the effect of our two-stage clustering algorithm to see how much the zoom-in cluster refinement can help.
 Table~\ref{table:refine} shows the results before and after refinement for the five different input modes.
 As we can see from the table, the zoom-in cluster refinement algorithm significantly improves the Boundary P/R/F and the percentage of objects with F-measure larger than 0.75 on both datasets.
 This result confirms that the second stage clustering generates sharper object boundaries and helps separate objects that are under-segmented from the first stage.
-For the Overlap P/R/F, the refinement scarifies a small amount of recall in the trade off of better precision.
+For the Overlap P/R/F, the refinement improves in most cases, but scarifies a small amount of recall in the trade off of better precision for some models.

-Fig.~\ref{fig:result_refine} shows some qualitative results of our method on OCID using RGB-D images as input with Late Fusion Addition.
+Fig.~\ref{fig:result_refine} shows some qualitative results of our method on OCID and images from our lab using RGB-D images as input with Late Fusion Addition.
 We can see how the object boundaries are refined and objects are correctly separated from each other after refinement in these examples.
 To visualize the feature map with dimension 64, we first sum along channels with interval three to obtain an image with dimension 3 and then normalize all the values between 0 and 255 for visualization.
 We can clearly see that from the feature map, objects are separated in the embedding space.